weatherlink/v2-api/_pages/api-use-cases.md

 [Back to the top](#top)

 <a name="data-structure-type"></a>
-## Identifyig a type of data record
+## Identifying a type of data record

 a